 Have a knack for solving puzzles and an interest in cars?
 Want to get to grips with the inner workings of a Mercedes S-class or become an absolute pro at fixing massive HGVs?
-A mechanic apprenticeship could be the route to go.
+Considering the range of mechanic apprenticeships out there could be the way to go.

 What are mechanic apprenticeships?